Clinton County Fair kicks off Tuesday

 Perrote says employees share the same enthusiasm as fair-goers.
 Monday night, workers were busy assembling about 25 various rides, as well as setting up vendors for opening day.

+Perrotte said the midway rides won’t start operating until 5 p.m. instead of noon on opening day.
+Amusements of America, the company running the rides, made the decision because of a staffing shortage.
+Rides will start at noon the remainder of the week.

-Prior to Tuesday’s kick off, inspectors from New York State will come in to do a once-over of the property, to make sure every ride is safe and functioning.
+Perrotte says inspectors from New York State will come in to do a once-over of the property to make sure every ride is functioning safely.